-Please also refer to "Issue Procedure - Instructions for filling up the Application Form - Applicant's Beneficiary Account and Bank Account Details" on page 159 of this Draft Prospectus.
+Please also refer to "Issue Procedure" on page 164 of this Prospectus.

 Please note that the NCDs shall cease to trade from the Record Date (for payment of the principal amount and the applicable premium and interest for such NCDs) prior to redemption of the NCDs.